Strategic Dialogue Assessment: The Crooked Path to Innocence

 \paragraph{Human Annotations}

-We conduct human annotation on a subset of our dataset, covering approximately 200 turns per trial, for a total of around 800 annotated turns.
+We conduct human annotation on a subset of our dataset, covering approximately 200 turns per side per trial, for a total of around 800 turns.
 We recruit three annotators with relevant linguistic expertise (a journalist and two linguistics students) via Upwork, offering a pay rate of \$20 per hour.
-The annotators first complete a pilot set to familiarize themselves with our annotation framework, followed by an aggregated set consisting of a complete cross-examination.
-Given a reliable inter-annotator agreement is seen within this shared set, we assign them to annotate separate cases across different trials, balancing resource limitations with the goal of achieving broad dataset coverage.
+The annotators first complete a pilot set to familiarize themselves with our annotation framework, followed by a shared aggregated set consisting of a complete cross-examination (of around 150 turns).
+Given that reliable inter-annotator agreement is seen within this shared set, we proceed with them to annotate separate cases across different trials, balancing resource limitations with the goal of achieving broad dataset coverage.

 Figure~\ref{fig:annotation_schema} illustrates the annotation task.
 Annotators read through a cross-examination dialogue in temporal order.
-For each turn, they are presented with background information (e.g., the witness’s role) and the current Q/A pair.
-They are then asked to evaluate the response along three dimensions: type of commitment, violations of each of the Gricean maxims, and consistency (see our protocols in Appendix \ref{ann_1}).
-Additionally, we elicit annotations on more basic and widely used indicators of strategic behavior, such as outcome judgments \citep{duan2024gtbench} and the underlying reasons for those outcomes (\citealp{lukin-etal-2017-argument, sep-aristotle-rhetoric, xu-etal-2024-earth}), which serve as a testbed for evaluating the applicability of our framework.
+For each turn, they are presented with background information (e.g., the witness's role) and the current Q/A pair.
+They are then asked to evaluate the response along three dimensions: type of commitment, violation of each of the Gricean maxims, and consistency (see our protocols in Appendix ~\ref{protocol}).
+Additionally, we elicit annotations on more basic and widely used indicators of strategic behavior, such as outcome judgments \citep{duan2024gtbench} and the underlying reasons for those outcomes following \citet{lukin-etal-2017-argument, sep-aristotle-rhetoric, xu-etal-2024-earth}, which serve as a testbed for evaluating the applicability of our framework.